Manage your Amplitude Data settings

 Integrations

-You can integrate Amplitude Data with your existing tools to streamline your analytics workflow.
-To integrate a platform, simply click Connect or Add next to its name.
+Integrate Amplitude Data with existing tools to streamline your analytics workflow.
+To integrate a platform, click Connect or Add next to its name.

 API Tokens

-Use API tokens to authenticate to Amplitude Data using credentials other than your email address and a password.
-Tokens authorize applications to enjoy the same roles and permissions you have when you log in personally.
+Use API tokens to authenticate to Amplitude Data using credentials other than your email address and password.
+Tokens authorize applications to use the same roles and permissions you have when you log in personally.

 To create an API token, click Create Token.
 Amplitude Data generates the token and displays it in a modal window.

-Click Copy to clipboard now, as you can't retrieve the token later.
+Click Copy to clipboard immediately, because you can't retrieve the token later.

 Schema Settings

-Sometimes, Amplitude Data might receive data from your app that it doesn't know what to do with.
-This is usually the result of a schema violation, and it means your schema doesn't account for the received data.
-This is usually the result of failing to plan for that particular data type or value when you first set up your schema.
+Amplitude Data might receive data from your app that it doesn't know what to do with.
+This is usually the result of a schema violation, meaning your schema doesn't account for the received data.
+This usually happens when you don't plan for a particular data type or value when first setting up your schema.

-For any unplanned events, event properties, event property types, user properties, or user property types, you can tell Amplitude Data to either mark them as unexpected, or to reject them outright.
+For any unplanned events, event properties, event property types, user properties, or user property types, tell Amplitude Data to either mark them as unexpected or to reject them outright.
 Amplitude Data ingests any unexpected events or properties and sends a notification to everyone subscribed to this schema.
-If you choose to reject unexpected data, however, Amplitude Data doesn't ingest or store the rejected data.
-Subscribers still receive a notification.
+If you reject unexpected data, Amplitude Data doesn't ingest or store the rejected data, but subscribers still receive a notification.

-Click Save to implement any changes you make to your schema settings.
+Click Save to apply any changes to your schema settings.

 The Permissions tab

-With data permissions restrictions, you can limit who can perform Data Management functions.
-For example, you might want most of your users to have the Member role so they can create dashboards and charts, but limit custom event creation and other data management features to managers or administrators.
+Data permissions restrictions limit who can perform Data Management functions.
+For example, you might want most users to have the Member role so they can create dashboards and charts, but limit custom event creation and other data management features to managers or administrators.

-In the permissions tab, you can add additional restrictions for selected roles, limiting data management access while keeping other permissions unchanged for those roles.
+In the Permissions tab, add restrictions for selected roles to limit data management access while keeping other permissions unchanged for those roles.

-Under Restrict access in Amplitude Data, specify from the following options to restrict permissions to the viewer level on a per-project basis:
+Under Restrict access in Amplitude Data, choose from the following options to restrict permissions to the viewer level on a per-project basis:

 Permission restrictions are available for Enterprise customers only.
 Only administrators can access the Permissions tab.